princetonvisualai/gan-debiasing/README.md

 #### Augmenting two protected attributes:
 - Run `linear_multi_sgd.py` to estimate domain-dependent hyperplanes and compute z' with them.
-- Run `generate_images.py --experiment pair` to generate images from z'.
-Set image output directory and latent vector filename.
+- Run `generate_images.py --experiment pair` to generate images from z' and train a classifier with these images.

+## Additional experiments
+- full_skew_tests.py: Code for running experiments on the discriminability of attributes.
+- linear_underrep.py: Code for estimating hyperplanes with different fractions of positive/negative samples.